WaterSloth4431/Sloths-Unity-Tools/README.md

 Open Sloth’s Collision Tool from the Tools menu

 Assign (or auto-detect) the Collisions prefab, choose a collision type from the dropdown, then click Apply to Selected Objects

+Sloth’s LOD Manager

+An Editor tool that batch-creates simple LODGroups for selected objects under a master parent, and can also scan prefab folders to auto-set LOD cull transition ratios based on mesh size (with an optional max override).

+How to Use

+Select one or more GameObjects in the Scene

+Open Sloth’s Auto LOD Setup Tools from the Tools menu

+Use Create LOD Group to generate LODGroup parents, or browse to a prefab folder and click Apply Cull Ratio to update LOD transitions across prefabs